-Using Data to Find the Right Approach in Winder, GA
+Using Data to Find the Right Approach in Winder, Georgia

-Using Data to Find the Right Approach in Winder, GA
+Using Data to Find the Right Approach in Winder, Georgia

 In 2014, Kennedy Elementary School (KES) in Barrow County, Georgia, was facing its fair share of challenges.
 As a Title I focus school, it needed an instructional program that could help prepare students for the Georgia Milestones Assessment System, address the needs of the bottom-performing 25 percent of students, and promote parent involvement in student learning.